UKHO/docs/docs/quality-assurance/test-vision.md

-# UKHO Test Vision
+# Test Vision

 ## To Continually Improve our Testing Approach

 * To ensure we use the best testing techniques to deliver Quality Improvement to the One Programme
-* To continually review our approach so we are using the latest technology and techniques.
+* To continually review our approach so we are using the latest technology and techniques

 ## To Automate 100% of what is Automatable

 * Add automation wherever it is possible and applicable, and do so in a consistent manner
-* Ensure we have commonality in technology and practise across the organisation
+* Ensure we have commonality in technology and practises across the organisation

 ## To have Security Testing as an Integral part of our approach